PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-15-eric-hedin-meet-granville-sewell.md

 ## Intelligent brains?
 Or "minds"? ##

 We have to be careful here.
 It is tempting to think that Hedin is describing conscious, intelligent *brains*.
 After all, our mind is just stuff that happens in our brains, isn't it?
 In Hedin's terminology, "mind" is quite distinct from the mere activity of the brain.
+Hedin is a dualist, in that he thinks that our brain exists in the real world, while our "mind" exists in a spiritual world (see an article of his [here](https://evolutionnews.org/2024/04/mind-matter-and-intelligent-design/)).

+I have no understanding of how minds might evolve in a spiritual world, so I am going to discuss only brains, under the assumption -- or perhaps the delusion -- that we should think about the evolution of brains, and leave the issue of "mind" to those who understand things spiritual.

 ## Can brains evolve to get smarter? ##

+Can brains get better at thinking?
+They certainly vary from species to species in the ability to think.
+In their simplest forms they can't do very much thinking.
+That's where the image at the start of this article becomes relevant.
+It shows *Nuucichthys*, a recently-discovered early vertebrate, from the early Cambrian.
+It has eyes, and it is quite a good assumption that they connect to a primitive brain.

 ## The Extended Evolutionary Synthesis, misunderstood ##